aDragz/Craftforge/README.md

 This is a Beta application, meaning it is not complete.
 And by a long way.
 The basics work, but there are many bugs.

+### Requirements

+You need Java to run your Minecraft Server.
+You can download the Microsoft one at https://aka.ms/download-jdk/microsoft-jdk-21.0.4-windows-x64.msi or use your own!

 ### Complete Pages?
 So far, here are the more "polished" features I have coded: